 The Contractor shall provide all staff with appropriate and comprehensive training to deliver the services for which the individual is responsible and in a manner that teaches staff to promote the safety, Permanency, and well-being for each Child.
 The Contractor shall:

-Develop a training plan and submit to the Agency for review within 30 days after the contract start date.
+Develop a training plan and submit to the Agency for review and approval within 30 days after the contract start date.

 Incorporate any changes to the training plan requested by the Agency and submit a final training plan to the Agency within 30 days of the Agency’s completed review.